kvnZero/JOJO/README.md

 ## How To Install

-> suggest create a new website to deploy this system.
+> Tips: Create a new website to deploy this system.

 1. Install WordPress and deploy it;
 2. Download "JOJO" theme and "WPJAM Basic" plugin;